GoogleChrome/web.dev/src/site/content/en/handbook/quick-start/index.md

 ### Tags

 Tags are used to categorize articles and also to generate [web.dev/tags](/tags/) pages.
-The canonical list of tags is published in [tagsData.json](https://github.com/GoogleChrome/web.dev/blob/main/src/site/_data/tagsData.json) on Github.
+The canonical list of tags is published in [tagsData.json](https://github.com/GoogleChrome/web.dev/blob/main/src/site/_data/tagsData.json) on GitHub.

 - to add a new tag, add it first to `tagsData.json`
 - to use an existing tag, add it to your article's `frontmatter`: